 2. Assess Viability of Assets (10 points per asset, max 3 assets or 30 points).
-For a historic asset included in your priority list, assess its viability and long-term health.
-Include in the assessment the sustainability of each building present, possibility of energy retrofits, vulnerability to natural hazards and climate change, etc.
+For one historic asset included in your priority list, assess its viability and long-term health.
+Include in the assessment the sustainability of each building present, possibility of energy retrofits, vulnerability to natural hazards and climate change, etc. You may assess the viability for up to three different assets (10 points per asset).